How to reject a car as not fit for purpose

 The Consumer Rights Act provides both buyers and traders with clear guidance than the old Sale of Goods Act.
 It makes clear that there are obligations on both sides.

-The new Act covers both your short-term right to reject (which lasts for 30 days after you purchase a new or used car from a dealer) and your final right to reject (which extends for the first six months of ownership).
+The Act covers both your short-term right to reject (which lasts for 30 days after you purchase a new or used car from a dealer) and your final right to reject (which extends for the first six months of ownership).

 What constitutes a fault under the Consumer Rights Act?